 Change management: Business Process Reengineering consultants finalize the team, prepare a project, perform risk analysis and develop project plans in the planning step.
 They focus on project oversight, client relationship, status report, and project closure.

 Blueprint of a new system: Blueprinting involves information requirements, of new business processes.
-New organization structures, HR need, performance monitoring and compensation, technological needs, are also outlined.
+New organization structures, HR needs, performance monitoring and compensation, and technological needs, are also outlined.

-Transformation: The migration plan would include the establishment of new organizational structure, detailed training, and reallocation of the workforce, and cut off dates for implementation.
-Change management and introduction of new technologies will form an important part and may need the engagement of outside consultants for this specific purpose.
+Transformation: The migration plan would include the establishment of a new organizational structure, detailed training, and reallocation of the workforce, and cut-off dates for implementation.
+Change management and the introduction of new technologies will form an important part and may need the engagement of outside consultants for this specific purpose.

-Project management: Business Process Reengineering consultants plan awareness campaign, communication workshop, top management workshop.
+Project management: Business Process Reengineering consultants plan awareness campaigns, communication workshops, and top management workshops.
 They change profile characteristics, change readiness assessment, change management plan and implement the change management plan.

 For successful Business Process Reengineering implementation, Information Technology plays the role of a key enabler.
 So, the question is raised whether it is logical to directly implement ERP and re-engineer business processes by adopting world-class practices, contained in ERP packages.

-This approach would avoid embarking on Business Process Reengineering which is time-consuming, expensive and risky.
-Also reengineered processes arising out of Business Process Reengineering exercise may not be the best of class.
+This approach would avoid embarking on Business Process Reengineering which is time-consuming, expensive, and risky.
+Also reengineered processes arising out of the Business Process Reengineering exercise may not be the best of class.

 There is a risk in this approach if a proper ERP package is not chosen.
 Process orientation and ownership will be lacking from employees which may lead to major implementation difficulties.